Apartment 7A: Plot

 New York City dancer Terry Gionoffrio sustains a serious ankle injury mid-performance in a Broadway production.
-She becomes known as "the girl who fell" and unsuccessfully auditions for dancing parts.
-She follows Broadway producer Alan Marchand home to the Bramford apartment building and becomes sick from her anti-pain medication.
-She is befriended by elderly Bramford residents Minnie and Roman Castevet, who offer her an apartment rent-free.
-Unpacking, she comes across a jazz shoe labeled Joan Cebulski.
+Now known as "the girl who fell," she auditions unsuccessfully for dancing parts.
+She follows Broadway producer Alan Marchand home to the Bramford apartment building, where she falls ill from her pain medication.
+Elderly Bramford residents Minnie and Roman Castevet befriend her and offer her a rent-free apartment.
+While unpacking, she finds a jazz shoe labeled with the name Joan Cebulski.

 The Castevets invite her for cocktails at Alan's apartment, but she discovers the Castevets have backed out and she is the only guest.
 She has a drink and becomes disoriented.
 After a frightening dream, she wakes in bed in Marchand's apartment.
 He implies they had sex and says she made the chorus for his show.

 Another neighbor, Lily Gardenia, gives Terry a salve for her ankle, and she has another frightening dream, but in the morning her ankle is markedly better.
 The Castevets give her a talisman necklace for Christmas.

-She visits obstetrician neighbor Dr. Sapirstein and discovers she is pregnant.
-The Castevets persuade Terry to give them the baby while she focuses on her career.
-Terry is cast in the lead role after her rival suffers a twisted ankle from a malignant entity.
+Terry visits her neighbor Dr. Sapirstein, an obstetrician, and learns she is pregnant.
+The Castevets persuade her to let them raise the baby so she can focus on her career.
+She is cast in the lead role after her rival suffers a twisted ankle, apparently caused by an unseen force.

-Lily attacks Terry in the night, saying she "has to end it", then has a heart attack.
-The next day, the Castevets tell her Lily is in a coma.
+Lily attacks Terry one night, insisting she "has to end it," then suffers a heart attack.
+The next day, the Castevets tell Terry that Lily is in a coma.

 Terry discovers a secret passageway into Lily's apartment and finds a grimoire containing images of her talisman and a chained woman giving birth to a demon.
 She steals it.